Fittonia are a truly classic terrarium plant.

 Now it’s time for the substrate.

-As this is a minimalist build, I’ve decided to pull out my favourite party trick and sculpt my substrate into a slope.
-This easy variation can make an otherwise simple piece look a million dollars.
+As this is a minimalist build, I’ve decided to pull out my favorite party trick and sculpt my substrate into a slope.
+This easy variation can make an otherwise simple piece look like a million dollars.

-It measures up at 1.5 inches at it’s shallowest and 3 inches at it’s deepest.
-Although Fittonia don’t have particularly deep roots, I’ll reserve the most shallow substrate for moss just to be on the safe side.
+It measures up at 1.5 inches at its shallowest and 3 inches at its deepest.
+Although Fittonia doesn’t have particularly deep roots, I’ll reserve the most shallow substrate for moss just to be on the safe side.